Registration - FAQs

 What is the NCI Division/Program Code?

-NCI Division/Program Code refers to acronyms and corresponding names for organizational units within the NCI (Divisions, Program and Offices) that provide funding.
-If this information is not known, consult your grants/contracts contacts or the NCI Office of Grants Administration.
+NCI Division/Program Code refers to acronyms and corresponding names for organizational units within the NCI's Divisions, Programs, and Offices that provide funding.
 NCI organizational units that provide funding include the following:

 - CCR: Center for Cancer Research